 The Rise of Chiyaan Vikram: Two Decades and Counting

 This is the refrain of entertainment.
-From anyone who’s anyone in the industry, to every nobody on the street gives the same answer when asked what kind of movie he expects to see – ‘Ethavathu Different-a’.
+From anyone who’s anyone in the industry, to every nobody on the streets gives the same answer when asked what kind of movie he expects to see – ‘Ethavathu Different-a’.

-And so when a story named Dhruva Natchathiram (Pole Star) launches a 3-minute long 'teaser' and then a trailer from Gautham Vasudev Menon's debut with Vikram, the 'different-a' tag is checked.
+And so, when a story named Dhruva Natchathiram (Pole Star) launches a 3-minute long 'teaser' and then a trailer from Gautham Vasudev Menon's debut with Vikram, the 'different-a' tag is checked.

 I believe the buzz around this movie has more to do with Vikram, than with anything else in the trailer.

 As an actor, Vikram is a chameleon, and I mean this in the best possible way.
 I don’t think anyone in the industry, barring Kamal Haasan, has essayed the range of characters or facades he has donned over twenty years in the industry.
 If there ever was a story of grit and temerity in South Indian film industry, it’s Vikram’s.

 On Vikram’s birthday, here’s a quick lowdown of some lesser known facts about the 52 (!!) -year-old.

 The Ten Year Curse and the Blockbuster Dud

 Vikram’s career can be split into two; B.S and A.S.
 Before Sethu (1999) and After Sethu.